ARM-software/abi-aa/dbgovl32/dbgovl32.rst

 --------

 This specification defines an extension to the *ABI for the Arm Architecture* to support debugging overlaid programs.
-No tool chain is required to support this extension but tools that support debugging overlaid programs should do so in one of the ways specified in `The ABI Extension`_.
+No toolchain is required to support this extension but tools that support debugging overlaid programs should do so in one of the ways specified in `The ABI Extension`_.